loganstranglen/Cool-Bikes-Software-Assurance-CYBR8420-850/SSE_Code-Analysis.md

 The CWE's in Primary Verifier Agent were not expected like in Cardea Mobile Agent.
 CWE-327 was unexpected since Cardea's documentation described its cyptography as secure.
 CWE-200 and CWE-319 were also unexpected.
 CWE-1004 was unsurprising since Cole encountered the same weakness in his assigned repository.

 ### Daniel & Logan Code Review:
 Regarding the manual code review of Cardea, neither Daniel nor Logan have a strong familiarity with JavaScript.
 So, they opted to fork both of the repositories that were undergoing analysis to their own GitHub accounts.
 From there, they then employed the native tools GitHub offers to solve errors and issues within written code and went through the folders of both repos’.
 By doing this, they hoped to find security flaws and syntax errors that would require action to resolve.
+SonarCloud was used in addition to the GitHub tool.

 For their manual review, the two were able to discover argument errors in the code which the automated tool was also able to discover at line 42 of the src/UI/CanUser.js and line 52 of the src/UI/Contact.js.
 Both instances are only errors in the code, rather than security issues, and were also anticipated.